LXShades/ringslingers/README.md

+# DISCLAIMER
+This is a fangame of [SRB2](http://srb2.org) and contains assets by Sonic Team JR, SEGA and Sonic Team.
+If you haven't checked out the [original long-running hit Sonic fangame](http://srb2.org), go check it out now!

 # Ringslingers
 Blast other Sonic characters with rings in this fast-paced multiplayer fangame inspired by Sonic Robo Blast 2's Ringslingers game modes!